Snowy peaks of Savoy

 Which potatoes for raclette?

-Choose firm-flesh varieties like Amandine, Charlotte, or Ratte.
-They hold up well to steam cooking and don't crumble under the weight of the melted cheese.
+Choose firm-fleshed varieties like Amandine, Charlotte, or Ratte.
+They hold up well when steamed and do not crumble under the weight of the melted cheese.

 Are there vegetarian versions?

 Of course!
-You can replace the bacon bits with caramelized onions, button mushrooms, or even small cubes of smoked tofu.
+You can replace the lardons with caramelized onions, button mushrooms, or even small cubes of smoked tofu.
 The cheese remains the star of the show.

-It is best to consume it fresh.
+It is best consumed fresh.
 Cooked potatoes and melted cheese change texture after freezing.
 If necessary, do not freeze for more than 2 months.

-Count about 200g to 250g of cheese per adult, and about 150g for children or small appetites.
+Count on about 200g to 250g of cheese per adult, and about 150g for children or smaller appetites.

 What dessert to serve after a Savoyard dish?

-Opt for lightness: a fresh blueberry salad, a chartreuse sorbet, or a piece of Savoy cake, very airy and without added fat.
+Opt for something light: a fresh blueberry salad, a chartreuse sorbet, or a piece of Savoy cake, which is very airy and has no added fat.

-For Reblochon and Raclette, it's essential for flavor!
-For Beaufort or Abondance (hard rind), it is generally removed before eating.
+For Reblochon and Raclette, it's essential for the flavor!
+For Beaufort or Abondance (hard rind), it's generally removed before eating.

 What non-alcoholic drinks to offer?

-A hot apple juice with spices or simply a sparkling mountain spring water will perfectly accompany these rich dishes.
+A warm spiced apple juice or simply a sparkling mountain spring water will perfectly accompany these rich dishes.

 Festive table

-Join our community of enthusiasts and receive a new recipe every month and tips from our partner producers.
+Join our community of enthusiasts and receive a new recipe every month along with great deals from our partner producers.